Code-Institute-Submissions/Conors-Lexicon/README.md

 **Update words the user has made:** When the user see's their word on their website, they'll have the option of updating various fields in it by clicking on the Edit button next to the word.
 From here they can change the fields of the word, the same ones from the add_word template.
 Must be logged in to update.

+### error template

+**Displays an error when the user tries to go somewhere where they shouldn't:** If for example, you enter into the url /(username) of someone you're not logged in as, instead of showing you their profile, you'll instead be shown an error page telling them they shouldn't be here.

 ## Features left to implement